 There’s always have been that long debate among golfers on which gear is better: Golf GPS or golf rangefinder?
 Ask a golfer who have used each one and they have their own opinion to voice out, especially to newbies out there asking for advice.
-While GPS devices are useful for navigation and mapping through golf courses, some of the best rated rangefinder for hunting can have dual modes where you can also use them for golf as well.
+While GPS devices are useful for navigation and mapping through golf courses, some of the best hunting rangefinder can have dual modes where you can also use them for golf as well.
+Check this out!

 The main tech that makes laser rangefinders useful to golfers is its ability to calculate distances accurately.
 While laser rangefinders are among modern hunters, its use extends to other long-range sports.
 It takes away the need to master the skill on how to read distances manually, which is more of a guessing game.
 Before, golfers depend on flags and other objects in the field to estimate the distance from where they stand.
 Nowadays, it can be as simple as getting a reading from a laser rangefinder.